uterator/CovenantGruntTest/Readme.md

 ```powershell
 docker build --pull --rm -f "./docker/Dockerfile-playwright" -t covenant-pw-java:v1 .
 ```
+* Have a Covenant Servier running.
+* Have a windows running.
-* Disable "Run-time Protection" on Windows 10
+* Disable "Run-time Protection" on Windows 10.
-* Be sure the Powershell Remote is enable on Windows 10 (it is enabled by default)
+* Be sure the Powershell Remote is enable on Windows 10 (it is enabled by default).
+* Provide input parameters through the config file or inline.

 ---